jimmy-lyons/jimmy-lyons/README.md

 <p>My CV can be found <a href="https://github.com/jimmy-lyons/CV">here</a>.

-<p>I am always excited to deepen my knowledge of existing langauges and love learning new ones.
-Next up Python!</p>
+<p>I am always excited to deepen my knowledge of existing langauges and love learning new ones.</p>

 <p>I approach all my projects using TDD.</p>